ori-drs/procman/README.md

 ## Sheriff / Deputy GUI mode

-In this mode, every workstation runs a "deputy" process:
+In this mode, every workstation runs a *deputy* process:

 ```
 rosrun procman_ros deputy
 ```

+If you like, you can specify a name for the deputy with `-i name`.
+By default, the deputy will use the hostname of the machine it is run on.

-One workstation runs a "sheriff" process, which provides a GUI to command and communicate with the deputies:
+One workstation runs a *sheriff* process, which provides a GUI to command and communicate with the deputies:

 ```